automl/HPOlib/docs/source/manual.rst

 file which is used for HPOlib bookkeeping, extract the hyperparameters for the best configuration and call the test function specified in the configuration file.
 The result of the test function is then stored in the experiment pickle and can be further processed.
+The first argument (either :bash:`--all`, :bash:`--best` or :bash:`--trajectory` determines for which configurations the HPOlib will call the test script.

+* :bash:`--all`: Will call the test-script for all configurations.
+This is can be very expensive.
+* :bash:`--best`: Call the test-script only for the best configuration.
+* :bash:`--trajectory`: Not yet implemented!

 As an example, consider the usecase that we ran SMAC to optimize the :ref:`logistic regression <logreg>` and want to get the test performance for